 Sedum adolphi 'Lime Gold'

 Sedum adolphii 'Lime Gold', Sedum x adolphii 'Lime Gold'

-Sedum adolphii 'Lime Gold' is a tender succulent up to 8 inches (20 cm) tall that forms a lovely, low mat of trailing stems up to 10 inches (25 cm) tall and up to 2 feet (60 cm) wide.
+Sedum adolphi 'Lime Gold' is a tender succulent, up to 8 inches (20 cm) tall, that forms a lovely, low mat of trailing stems up to 10 inches (25 cm) tall and up to 2 feet (60 cm) wide.
 Leaves become more golden in the sun.
-It blooms in spring with small, star-shaped, yellow-white flower heads produced at the tips.
+It spring, it produces flower heads with clusters of small, star-shaped, yellow-white flowers .

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).